cabooster/DeepCAD-RT/README.md

       *Note:  `pip install` command is required for Pytorch installation.*

-2. We made a installable pip realease of DeepCAD-RT [[pypi](https://pypi.org/project/deepcad/)].
+2. We made a installable pip release of DeepCAD-RT [[pypi](https://pypi.org/project/deepcad/)].
 You can install it by entering the following command:

    ```
    $ pip install deepcad